 After eight years in Hawaii, Candice returned to San Clemente, proudly making it her home base for training and conditioning.
 She also co-founded Performance Paddling to provide SUP adult instruction, private coaching, team-building events and kids’ camps, and to help shape the next generation of SUP athletes.

 In 2008, at the Duke Kahanamoku Oceanfest, Candice became the first and only woman to beat men in a professional SUP surfing event, winning both the women’s and Open Pro divisions.
-She went on to claim victory six times at Battle of the Paddle, and twice after it became the Pacific Paddle Games—an event long considered to be the World Championship or “Superbowl” of SUP.
-She’s also been #1 Female SUP Athlete of the Year three times and has collected 3 gold medals for the United States over an international field at the ISA World Championships in 2015 and 2016.
+She went on to claim victory six times at Battle of the Paddle, and thrice after it became the Pacific Paddle Games—an event long considered to be the World Championship or “Superbowl” of SUP.
+She’s also been #1 Female SUP Athlete of the Year three times and has collected 4 gold medals for the United States over an international field at the ISA World Championships in 2015, 2016, and 2018.
+Candice has most recently qualified for the 2019 Pan-American Games, taking place in Lima Peru, and will be representing Team USA in both SUP Technical Racing and SUP Surfing.

 Today, Candice Appleby is known as a pioneer of SUP and also its foremost champion.
 ESPN W calls her “Abby Wambach, Serena Williams, Brittney Griner and Danica Patrick all rolled into one.
 She’s talented, fiercely competitive, tremendously well-respected and a true ambassador of the sport.”